Stuart Forster reviews a stay at Lumley Castle Hotel in Chester-le-Street, County Durham.

 Measures to combat Covid-19

 The pandemic is having a major impact on leisure travel and businesses in the hospitality industry.
-With people favouring staycations over holidays abroad, hotels in north-east England may be able to attraction clients who normally favour far-flung destinations for weekend breaks.
+With people favouring staycations over holidays abroad, hotels in north-east England may be able to attract clients who normally favour far-flung destinations for weekend breaks.

 Reassuringly, Lumley Castle Hotel has introduced visible measures to minimise the risk of infection during the coronavirus pandemic.
 A one-way route has been introduced in corridors.
 Face masks are provided and wearing them is mandatory while walking along corridors.